ffplayout/ffplayout/docs/developer.md

 The generated types are written next to the frontend sources that import them.

+## Database migrations on `main`

+Database migrations added on the `main` branch are considered unstable until the next ffplayout version containing them is released.
+Before that release, an existing migration may still be changed, reordered, or combined with another migration.

+Running a self-built development version can therefore apply an intermediate migration that is incompatible with a later commit.
+This can break the migration chain or cause a migration checksum mismatch, and the affected database may have to be reinitialized.
+Do not use builds from `main` with a production database without first creating a restorable backup.
+Once a migration has been included in a release, it must remain unchanged; subsequent schema changes require a new migration.

 ## Setup Frontend

 Make sure to install the dependencies: